fractal-analytics-platform/fractal-analytics-platform.github.io/docs/tasks_spec.md

 	- The initialization task runs in the same way as a non-parallel task and generates a custom parallelization list of zarr_urls & parameters to be used in the compute task.
 	- The compute tasks are run in parallel for each entry of the parallelization list and use the `init_args` dictionary as an extra input from the initialization task.
 	- Compound tasks can often be specific to given collection types like OME-Zarr HCS plates.
 A typical example are multiplexing-related tasks that use `acquisition` metadata on the well level to decide which pairs of images need to be processed.
+4. A **non-parallel converter task** converts raw microscope images to OME-Zarr image(s), and it only runs as a single job.
+5. A **compound converter task** converts raw microscope images to OME-Zarr image(s), and it has the same initialization/compute structure as a compound task.

 ## Task list and manifest